Bernedoodle puppy sitting outside in front of a tree

 For standard Bernedoodles, their larger size means they require more calories to maintain their energy and muscle mass.
 It’s essential to feed them high-quality, well-portioned meals to avoid overfeeding, which could lead to obesity—a common issue in larger dogs.
 Additionally, joint supplements should be a consideration for medium and standard Bernedoodles to support their joints as they age.

-B. Exercise Requirements
+Exercise Requirements

 Mini and medium Bernedoodles are more energetic and require a bit more activity.
 A daily walk, combined with a couple of play sessions, is usually enough to meet their exercise needs.
-These dogs enjoy a variety of activities, including fetch, running, or agility games.
+These dogs enjoy a variety of activities, including fetch, running, and agility games.

 Standard Bernedoodles, being the largest and most active of the breed, need more vigorous exercise to keep them physically and mentally stimulated.
 Daily long walks, hikes, and even running or swimming are great activities to engage their large bodies and sharp minds.
 Without enough exercise, they can become bored and may develop destructive behaviors as a result.

-C. Grooming and Maintenance
+Grooming and Maintenance

 Our Commitment to Quality